-This is a subject that not many novice writers think about, yet the older I get, and the more I write, the more important I think it is.
+Economy in style is a subject that not many novice writers think about, yet the older I get, and the more I write, the more crucial I think it is.

 ECONOMY OF PLOT

 I am not advocating simplistic or single stranded plot lines.
 But I do think that whatever development or deviation one invents for the story must have relevance to the theme of the whole work and its final outcome.
 The modern reader will not tolerate charming diversions and fascinating detours if they are not relevant to the main thrust of the narrative.
 This is why the current trend for 60 or 80 thousand word books is so popular.
 That would have been considered short-changing the reader forty, even twenty years ago.
 The book (and even more, the play or film) must have drive.

 Meaning, not so much rudimentary heroes and heroines – intricate personalities are the essence of good writing – but simply keeping the number of names within one’s tale to a minimum.
 I get frustrated when there are so many people in a novel that I have to keep flicking back through the pages to remind myself who someone is, and how they are involved in the story.
 Ask yourself, is this person really necessary?
 Can these two characters be amalgamated into one?
 If this individual seems only superficially present, can I integrate them more deeply into the theme, or should I ditch them altogether?
 Concentrate on the main protagonists.

 Perhaps the most important of all.
 It is the writing itself which gives pace to the story, and tension to its unfolding.
 After years of writing stage plays, and especially comedies, I have learnt to self-edit as I go along.
 I can feel instinctively when a sentence of dialogue has too many words in it, or even too many syllables!
 One word or syllable too many can kill a laugh.
 A speech containing two too many words can lose its whole potency.
 You must leave something to the reader’s imagination.